Robert Armstrong (cartoonist): Mickey Rat and other comics work

 Mickey Rat (an obvious parody of Mickey Mouse) was created by Armstrong in 1971 as a character on a T-shirt.
 The popularity of the character led to him appearing in comics, which were initially scripted by Chester C. Crill.
 Mickey's first appearance was L.A.
 Comics #1 (published by the Los Angeles Comic Book Company in December 1971).
 Mickey was "sleazy, opportunistic, capable of just about any foul deed, but also shallow, one-dimensional, and incapable of growth or subtlety.
 He seems to have had little in the way of motivation, beyond his creators' desire to make him the opposite of the other Mickey in every possible way."

 Mickey Rat #1 came out in 1972, also scripted by Crill and illustrated by Amstrong, and published by the Los Angeles Comic Book Company.
-Issue #2 was done entirely by Armstrong, and was published by Kitchen Sink Press later in 1972.
+Issue #2 was partially written by Crill and Armstrong separately and was published by Kitchen Sink Press later in 1972.

 Mickey Rat issues #3 and #4 were published in 1980 and 1982, respectively, by Last Gasp.

 In the mid-1970s, R. Crumb's friend Harvey Pekar laid out a few of his autobiographical stories with crude stick figures and showed them to Crumb and Armstrong.
 Impressed, they both offered to illustrate, and both contributed to Pekar's earliest published comics (although Armstrong never illustrated any stories in Pekar's comic book series American Splendor).

-Over his career, Armstrong has contributed to many anthologies (many involving Mickey Rat), including Weirdo, Arcade, and Comix Book.
+Over his career, Armstrong has contributed stories (many involving Mickey Rat) to many anthologies, including Weirdo, Arcade, and Comix Book.
 Armstrong's work was included in Fantagraphics' 1991 collection Best Comics of the Decade, Vol. 1.

 More recently, Armstrong's artwork has appeared regularly in Mineshaft (magazine), from 2005 to 2023.